-This marker alerts travellers on route 15 that this is an historic site by associating it with George Washington through Thomas Johnson, Maryland's first state governor, Revolutionary War General, and Supreme Court Justice.
+This marker alerts travelers on route 15 that this is an historic site by associating it with George Washington through Thomas Johnson, Maryland's first state governor, Revolutionary War General, and Supreme Court Justice.

 Thomas Johnson bought this land in 1776 and built a three-story brick house here in 1780 after leaving office as Governor of Maryland.
 He was appointed by Washington to the U.S. Supreme Court in 1790 and retired in 1791, leaving him with the shortest tenure of any U.S. Supreme Court Justice so far.
 He lived at Richfield until 1794 when he went to live with his daughter at Rose Hill in Frederick.

 The 1,000 acre property belonged to William Goldsborough on May 22, 1818, when a midnight fire destroyed the mansion house.
 Goldsborough built a new two-story house in Italianate style between 1825 and 1830.
 In 1836, Goldsborough died and the property went to John T. Schley.
 Winfield Scott Schley was born here in 1839.
 The younger Schley became a naval officer and a hero of the Spanish American War.
 This postcard shows the home of the "Hero of Santiago."

 Leslie's Popular Monthly Magazine, in 1899, published this picture of Richfield in an article about Admiral Schley, "A Naval Hero of To-Day."